Currently, we are accepting very limited students, ages 8 and up.

-Teaching ages 6 to adult!
+Teaching ages 9 to adult!

 $60 (1 hour private, 90 min semi-private)

-Beginner/intermediate 1 hour lesson include horsemanship (grooming and tacking up)
+Beginner/intermediate includes horsemanship (grooming and tacking up)

 Once students reach a certain level approved by their instructor, they have the option to half lease a horse.